namdz911/fina367-spring2020-unl/credit_risk.md

 ![alt text](./pic/test2.png)

-<div style="position:relative;overflow:hidden;padding-top:56.25%;"><iframe title="Credit Risk - Example 1A"   allowTransparency="true" mozallowfullscreen webkitallowfullscreen allowfullscreen style="background-color:transparent;position:absolute;top:0;left:0;width:100%;height:100%;" frameBorder="0" src="https://app.vidgrid.com/embed/UFISRTS4eMtm"></iframe></div>
+<iframe title="Credit Risk - Example 1A" width="512" height="288" allowTransparency="true" mozallowfullscreen webkitallowfullscreen allowfullscreen style="background-color:transparent;" frameBorder="0" src="https://app.vidgrid.com/embed/UFISRTS4eMtm"></iframe>

 >Consider a 1-year zero-coupon bond that has a BBB rating.
 Assume that this bond is senior secured (historical recovery rate = 65.3%).
-The yield on a 1-year zero-coupon Treasury bond >is 6%.
+The yield on a 1-year zero-coupon Treasury bond is 6%.
 What should be the yield on this BBB-rated bond?
 (Assume periodicity of 1)

 <details>
   <summary>Click for Solution!</summary>